-There are also customer relationship management apps that will help you keep track of contacts – or you can use the features built into Outlook and Gmail.
+There are also companies like a crm development company and customer relationship management apps that will help you keep track of contacts – or you can use the features built into Outlook and Gmail.
 If you’re using Gmail, for example, I strongly recommend setting up contact lists that let you group people by area of expertise, or by job category, so you can quickly find the people you need.
 Make sure that whatever contact management platform you pick has a place to add notes about the person, links to their LinkedIn profiles, and links to stories where you’ve quoted them.

 Step 3: Set up your marketing platforms

 Whether you’re a freelancer or looking for a staff job, you’ll want a LinkedIn page.
 Organize it in a way to showcase your expertise, and keep it up to date.
 Follow the experts in your chosen area, and send invitations to all the sources you interview and the PR people you come in contact with.
 As a journalist, your value is in your Rolodex, and these days, your Rolodex is your LinkedIn contacts list.